Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Abstract

 \section{Abstract}

 We review and develop some techniques used to investigate the effective cones of higher codimension classes.
-We then use these methods to show that boundary strata of rational tails type are extremal in their effective cones on $\Moduli_{g,n}$, establishing as a corollary that all boundary strata are extremal in genus zero.
-These methods also show that two additional special families of boundary strata are extremal and provide evidence for the conjecture that all boundary strata of $\Moduli_{g,n}$ are extremal.
+Our results show that a large collection of boundary strata of rational tails type are extremal in their effective cones on $\Moduli_{g,n}$ and provide evidence for the conjecture that all boundary strata of $\Moduli_{g,n}$ are extremal.
+As a corollary, we show that all boundary strata are extremal in genus zero.